-The development comprises of the demolition of an existing single storey extension and garage to be replaced with a new single and two storey extension to the rear of the property...
+The development comprises of the construction of a two-storey extension to the rear of the property and any associated groundworks.

 Archaeological background

 The following archaeological background draws on the Colchester Archaeological Trust report archive and the Colchester Historic Environment Record (CHER/ECC numbers; accessible via Colchester Heritage Explorer (https://colchesterheritage.co.uk/map).